arnesanches/scikit-ai-predictions/README.md

 # Scikit-learn AI

-This is an artificial intelligence project that uses machine learning algorithms, such as Random Forest and K-Nearest Neighbors (KNN), to predict customers' credit scores based on provided data.
-After training and evaluation, the model makes predictions for new customers, supporting risk analysis.
+This is an artificial intelligence project that utilizes machine learning algorithms, such as Random Forest and K-Nearest Neighbors (KNN), to predict clients' credit scores based on provided data.
+After training and evaluation, the model makes predictions for new clients, assisting in risk analysis.
+The script will automatically perform the following steps:

+- Data processing and encoding.
+- Training the Random Forest and KNN models.
+- Calculating the accuracy of each model.
+- Predicting credit scores for new clients.

+## Results

+- The models' accuracy will be displayed in the terminal as a percentage.
+- Predictions for new clients will also be displayed in the terminal.

+Ensure that all files are in the correct location before running the script.

 ## Included Formats